 But the map is a thing of beauty.
 Nothing — and I mean nothing — has ever beaten it… It’s filled with winding passages, secret doors, mazes, empty rooms, weird features, and more.

 James’s complete review is here.
 Tegel Manor was originally released in 1977, and revised and expanded in later editions.
-A little digging revealed that Necromancer Games had contracted to do an updated version — and even produced the cover at right — but Judges Guild withdrew the rights before it saw the light of day.
+A little digging revealed that Necromancer Games had contracted to do an updated version for the Old School Renaissance market — and even produced the cover at right — but Judges Guild withdrew the rights before it saw the light of day.
 But that’s a story that deserves a post of its own.